PromptExecution/llama-patch/prompts/example.md

 ?? function target_function
 ```

+## Style Tips
+👍🏻 minimize the number of lines changed.  it is ALWAYS better to replace one function at a time in multiple chunks.
+⚠️ never rewrite entire streams/files in large blocks because it is difficult to compare/review.
+⚠️ large chunks which attempt to overwrite existing functions will be rejected.

+## Special Notes

 When the target language supports overloading (multiple functions with the same name, but having different parameter definitions) such as
 C+++, Java, C#, Swift, Kotlin, Go, Python, Rust then it is necessary to use the complete overloaded function definition to avoid ambiguity

+##

 # Examples